DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 Another way to fix the issue is setting mesh quality constraints in optimization.
 Check the runScript_meshQualityConstraint.py script from the [UBend](https://github.com/DAFoam/tutorials/blob/main/UBend_Channel/runScript_meshQualityConstraint.py) tutorial.

-If you have to run optimization with highly non-orthogonal meshes, try to use `Gauss linear limited corrected 0.33` for laplacianSchemes and `limited corrected 0.33` for snGradSchemes in system/fvSchemes.
-These settings will alleviate the negative impact of mesh quality on the CFD results.
-See details from [here](https://www.openfoam.com/documentation/user-guide/6-solving/6.2-numerical-schemes).

 ## How to know the detailed description for a function's input parameters defined in runScript.py?